Piloting the Expansion of Locally Led Mentoring Programs

 Why pilot these programs outside Tanzania?

-We wanted to make this programming available to more girls, in more places.
-But we also wanted to understand what elements of the curriculum would need to change to make it as relevant as possible to girls in another community.
+Together, we wanted to make this programming available to more girls, in more places.
+But we also wanted to understand which elements of the curriculum would need to change to make it as relevant as possible to girls in another community.

 What commitment do our pilot partner(s) receive to support program implementation?